yifeiyin/BACKPACK/LaTeX/install.md

-# LaTeX Installation Process
+# LaTeX and Sublime Text

-Note: This is not a detailed tutorial on how to setup LaTeX, but rather a list of websites or tutorials to read.
+This is not a detailed tutorial on how to setup LaTeX, but rather a list of websites or tutorials to read.

 ## Install LaTeX